 On The Joy of Walking Again

-The goal of any amputation recovery is to get back on your feetand walk again.
+On the Joy of walking again means the goal of any amputation recovery is to get back on your feet.
 Frederic Gros wrote a book that reinforced the joy of meandering by describing the way several inspiring philosophers expressed their appreciation of the psychological effects of walking: Thoreau, Nietzsche, and Kant.

 Gros explains how many philosophers practiced differentiating walking meditations.
 For Thoreau, it was the joy of seclusion.
 Rimbaud walked off his rage.
 Nerval saw it as a cure for his melancholy.
 Nietzsche and Rousseau both walked to improve their thinking.
 For Kant, his daily walk at precisely the same time quelled his prestigious mental juggernaut and helped him escape his,” compulsion of thought,”

-Recovery From an Amputation is Learning to Walk Again
+Recovery From an Amputation is Learning On the Joy of Walking Again

 Walking reinforces your sense of freedom.
 It allows you to escape your problems and concentrate on your relationship with nature.
 The more you walk the process of self-liberation is accentuated.
 Your mind begins to wander.
 You see the beauty in nature as your sense of self is dwarfed by things around you.
 By walking you are not going to meet yourself but when you use walking as a meditation you will know yourself more and see where other people’s opinions of you have less of an effect.